RalphHightower/blog/_posts/2024-10-28-Graham1FullOfShit.md

 Graham was also asked about criticisms that retired four-star Gens.
 Mark Milley and Jim Mattis, who both served in the Trump administration, also made about the former president.[^31]

+In fact, former House Republican Conference Chair Liz Cheney has held some public events with Harris, including one in Wisconsin in which Charlie Sykes — an MSNBC Daily columnist and conservative media host who’s also broken with his party and backed Harris — reminded the former Wyoming congresswoman about Graham’s on-air comments, and asked for her reaction.

+“Well, don’t listen to Lindsey Graham,” Cheney responded.
+“It’s good life advice, actually.”

+It was a funny line, and it generated some applause from the audience, but that’s not all Cheney has had to say on the matter.
+In fact, at the same event, Cheney also said, “If you wouldn’t ... hire somebody to babysit your kids, you shouldn’t make that guy president of the United States.
+In this election, we need to elect the person who is the responsible adult.” – Liz Cheney (R-WY)

 [^31]: Numerous former Trump administration staff have provided similar comments.
 Bolton, one of his many press secretaries.